cha0yang1/CVE/TP2.md

 Upon sending the malformed request (either the overflow payload or empty parameters), the httpd daemon encounters a Segmentation Fault.
 Since the httpd service is responsible for the web management interface, the router becomes completely inaccessible via the browser.
 This results in a persistent Denial of Service, requiring a physical power cycle to restore administrative access.

+Impact: > 1.
+Remote Code Execution (RCE): Overwriting the $RA register via ping_addr allows for arbitrary command execution.
+2. System Inaccessibility: Triggering the NULL pointer dereference (via empty parameters) causes the web management service to terminate.
+The administrator loses all control over the device until a hard reboot is performed.

+### Denial of Service (DoS) via Parameter Omission
+The diagnostic module fails to handle empty or missing parameters.
+Sending the following request will cause the `httpd` daemon to crash (Segmentation Fault):
+`GET /userRpm/PingIframeRpm.htm?ping_addr=127.0.0.1&isNew=&sendNum=&pSize=&overTime= HTTP/1.1`

 # POC1
 ```